junzis/pyModeS/docs/pipe.md

 - **CPR pair resolution** — an even/odd pair of airborne-position frames produced ≤ `pair_window` seconds apart is resolved to absolute lat/lon without needing an external reference.
+- **Local airborne CPR** — after global pairs establish a validated track, each subsequent airborne-position frame can be resolved immediately from the last accepted position, provided it is no older than `local_ref_window`.
 - **BDS 5,0 / 6,0 disambiguation** — when a Comm-B message plausibly
   matches both registers, prior observations of groundspeed, track, and heading score the candidates and pick the better fit.